aws-ia/terraform-aws-eks-blueprints/docs/core-concepts.md

 For example, the `metrics-server` add-on only deploys the Kubernetes manifests that are needed to run the Kubernetes Metrics Server.
 By contrast, the `aws-load-balancer-controller` add-on deploys both Kubernetes YAML, in addition to creating resources via AWS APIs that are needed to support the AWS Load Balancer Controller functionality.

-The `terraform-eks-blueprints` framework allows you to manage your add-ons directly via Terraform (by leveraging the Terraform Helm provider) or via GitOps with ArgoCD.
+EKS Blueprints allows you to manage your add-ons directly via Terraform (by leveraging the Terraform Helm provider) or via GitOps with ArgoCD.
 See our [`Add-ons`](./add-ons) documentation page for detailed information.

 ## Team

-**Team Support is currently under development**

 `Teams` allow you to configure the logical grouping of users that have access to your EKS clusters, in addition to the access permissions they are granted.
-This framework currently supports two types of `teams`: `application-team` and `platform-team`. `application-team` members are granted access to specific namespaces. `platform-team` members are granted administrative access to your clusters.
+EKS Blueprints currently supports two types of `teams`: `application-team` and `platform-team`. `application-team` members are granted access to specific namespaces. `platform-team` members are granted administrative access to your clusters.

 See our [`Teams`](./teams) documentation page for detailed information.